-Sn Directions/Sub directions Auditor's comments Impact on accounts and financial statements
+Sn Directions/Sub directions Auditor's comments including action Impact on accounts and

-7 Whether the branches were doing window dressing and its impact/materiality on the overall deposit portfolio.
-The Branch Audito window dressing w have been inflated by corresponding increas r has reported hereby advances Rs.
-2.13 Crores by Advances and Deposits have been overstated by Rs.2.13 Crores.
+7 Whether the branches were doing window dressing and its impact/ materiality on the overall deposit portfolio. taken wherever requiredThe Branch Auditor has reportedwindow dressing whereby advanceshave been inflated by Rs.
+2.13 Crores bycorresponding increase in deposits. financial statements Advances and Deposits have been overstated by Rs.2.13 Crores.

 8 Whether the Bank has been able to achieve the targets under Priority sector lending, if not, impact on the financial health of the Bank by lending the shortfall amount in Rural infrastructure Development Fund, Small industrial Development Bank of India, etc. may please be brought out.
-As per information given to us, the Bank h achieve the targets un lending.
-As a result of has to make deposits owith the following design 31-03-2021: as not been able to der priority sector shortfall, the bank of low yield interest The impact on the financial health is lower rate of return of interest ranging from 2.25% p.a. to 2.65% p.a. received from the agencies with which deposits were made for shortfall.
+As per information and explanations given to us, the Bank has not been able to achieve the targets under priority sector lending.
+As a result of shortfall, the bank has to make deposits of low yield interest with the following designated agencies as on 31-03-2021: As per information and explanations given to us, the Bank has not been able to achieve the targets under priority sector lending.
+As a result of shortfall, the bank has to make deposits of low yield interest with the following designated agencies as The impact on the financial health is lower rate of return of interest ranging from 2.25% p.a. to 2.65% p.a. received from the agencies with which deposits were made for shortfall.

 Particulars Rs.in Crores

 NABARD 1056.71

 RIDF(NABARD) 1193.23

 SIDBI 1361.99

 NHB 408.90

 MUDRA 217.80

 Total 4238.63

-9 Whether there were cases of greening of advances, up gradation of loan account at the fag end of the Financial Year or delay/non- declaration of Nonperforming Assets as per RBI guidelines.
-Its impact on the profitability and Asset Classification. suggested.
+9 Whether there were cases of greening of advances, up gradation of Ioan account at the fag end of the Financial Year or delay/non- declaration of Non- performing Assets as per RBI guidelines.
+Its impact on the profitability and Asset Classification.
+Advances amounting to Rs.81.12 Crores were not declared as NPA as per RBI guidelines which were downgraded after those were identified by the Statutory Auditors and additional provision of Rs.26.42 Crores and reversal of unrealized interest Rs.
+2.08 Crores was suggested.
 Auditors identified the said NPAs, where by advances of Rs.81.12 Crores have been downgraded from the bank's standard assets classification.
 The impact thereof on decrease of profit is as follows: 1.
 Interest Reversal: Rs.2.08 Crores 2.Increase in NPA provision Rs.
 26.42 Crores

-10 Whether Co. has complied with the direction issued by RBI for As per information and to us the bank has directions issued by RE complied with the Nil
+10 Whether Co. has complied with the direction issued by RBI for a.
+NBFCs As per information and explanation given to us the bank has complied with the directions issued by RBI.
+Nil

-a.
-NBFCs ,

 b.
 Capital adequacy norms for NBFCs.

 c.
 Classification of NPA

-11 Whether introduction of any scheme for settlement of dues and extensions thereto complied with the policy/guidelines of Company/ Govt.
+11 Whether introduction of any scheme for settlement of dues and extensions thereto complied with the policy/ guidelines of Company/ Govt.
 As per information and explanation given to us, the bank is complied with the instructions/guidelines issued from time to time by RBI and comply with the Policy framed for the same.
 Nil

 12 Whether the Co. has a system to ensure that loans were secured by adequate security free from encumbrances and have first charge on the mortgaged assets.
 Further instances of undue delay in disposal of seized units may be reported.
 As per information and explanation given to us the bank has a system to ensure that loans are secured by adequate security free from encumbrances and have charge on mortgaged assets and bank has framed policy for the same.
 Nil